Join LABI

 Net Operating Losses: Support full restoration and utilization of the net operating loss deduction.
 Oppose any further weakening of this deduction.

-Inventory Tax Credit: Support repeal of the local inventory tax with a gradual transition to offset the loss of this revenue stream until a local mechanism is established for the replacement of such state funding.
-Oppose efforts to repeal or restrict the inventory tax credit program so long as the local inventory tax exists.
+Inventory Tax: So long as the inventory tax exists, oppose efforts to repeal or restrict the inventory tax credit program for taxpayers who are not C-corporations and support its restoration to C-corporations.
+Support repeal of the local inventory tax with a transition to offset the loss of this revenue stream until a mechanism is established for the replacement of such state funding.

 Property Tax Millages: Support legislation to limit or restrict the rolling forward of property tax millages following a mandatory millage roll-back.